thib1984/ytdlmusic/README.md

 *Use pip instead of pip3, if pip3 does not exist
 ## Use

-``ytdlmusic "the_author" "the_title"``
+``ytdlmusic author song``
-will search on YouTube with the given params and return a 5 items result list from which to chose which item to download, as a mp3/OGG file in the current directory
+will search on YouTube with the given params (author and song) and return a 5 items result list from which to chose which item to download, as a mp3/OGG file in the current directory

 ```

+Example:
 ~$ ytdlmusic "Rexlambo" "Stay With Me"
 artist : Rexlambo
 song : Stay With Me